 For this analysis, increases above baseline emissions were estimated for temporary emissions sources, primarily caused by construction activities associated with implementing multiple facilities and infrastructure improvements in the Flightline Maintenance District and the Community Support District at MHAFB.
 As a secondary analysis, increases above baseline emissions were estimated for temporary emissions sources, primarily caused by construction activities associated with facility improvements at MHAFB.
-Emission calculations were completed for the Proposed Action and No Action Alternative using methodology employed by the ACAM.
+Emission calculations were completed for the Proposed Action and No Action Alternative using methodology employed by the Air Conformity Applicability Model (ACAM).

-Short-term GHG emissions from construction and construction-related activities are estimated to be a maximum of 4,543.3 tons per year (tpy) or 4,121.6 metric tpy and are well below the proposed reference point of 27,563 tpy of GHG, representing approximately 0.034% of Elmore County's annual CO2e emissions and 0.016% of Idaho's annual CO2e emissions based on data reported to the NEI in 2020
+Short-term GHG emissions from construction and construction-related activities are estimated to be a maximum of 4,543.3 tons per year (tpy) or 4,121.6 metric tpy and are well below the proposed reference point of 27,563 tpy of GHG and represent approximately 0.034% of Elmore County's annual CO_2e emissions and 0.016% of Idaho's annual CO_2e emissions based on data reported to the NEI in 2020